sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     The executable is called with the full path to the file that is about to be transferred.

-    This should be configured only with the path, and without any other command line arguments.
+    This should be configured only with the path and without any other command line arguments.
-    You can use a wrapping script/batch file to have the executable called with a set of default arguments, or to call multiple executables.
+    You can use a wrapping script/batch file to have the executable called with a set of default arguments or to call multiple executables.

     The following environment variables are also set: